 Writing and editing remote job boards

-If you’re a writer or an editor who is looking to write or edit remotely then these are the places you should look.
+If you're a writer or an editor looking to write or edit remotely, then these are the places you should look.

 Contena has helped thousands of people get started with freelance writing.
 It empowers writers and editors to find jobs that allow them to write from wherever they are or wherever they want to be.
 The best part is that it features both freelance and full-time remote roles.

-Textbroker is the world’s leading content marketplace which was founded by Jan Becker-Fochler in 2005.
-If you enjoy writing and can write quickly, it’s a great place to find remote writing roles that pay per word.
-Payments are made on a weekly basis through PayPal, so the more you write the more you can earn.
+Textbroker is the world's leading content marketplace founded by Jan Becker-Fochler in 2005.
+If you enjoy writing and can write quickly, it's a great place to find remote writing roles that pay per word.
+Payments are made weekly through PayPal, so the more you write, the more you can earn.